Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Simulations Results

-From Fig. (\ref{fig:compare-SSE}), we can clearly see that the general "J-SSE" method will fail for large $Q$ and low temperature.
-In order to elucidate this conclusion in more detail, we present the typical evolutions for both "J-SSE" method ans "Q-SSE" method in Fig. (\ref{evolu}).
-We will also present the autocorrelation properties later.
-Fig. (\ref{evolu}) shows the typicaly evolutios of magnetization with $350$ MCS for both "J-SSE" method and "Q-SSE" method at $Q=20$ for $16\times16$ square lattice.
-The inverse temperature chosen in this figure is $\beta=0.2$ (both methods will be correct in this temperature).
-We choose three different magnetic fields $h=4,9,12.5$ and the expectation values of magnetization for these fields are around $0.5, 1.5, 2.5$ respectively (it can be seen in Fig. (\ref{fig:compare-SSE})(d)).
-We can clearly see that the evolutions of magnetizaiton is faster in "Q-SSE" method than that in "J-SSE" method.
-When the external field increase, the evolution in "J-SSE" will becomes even slower and the evolution speed in "Q-SSE" seems not change very much.
+From Fig. (\ref{fig:compare-SSE}), we can clearly see that the general ``J-SSE" method will fail for large $Q$ and low temperature with finite MCSs.
+In order to elucidate this conclusion in more detail, we present the typical evolutions for both the ``J-SSE" method and the ``Q-SSE" method in Fig. (\ref{evolu}).
+We also present the autocorrelation properties later.
+Fig. (\ref{evolu}) shows the typical evolutions of magnetization with $350$ MCSs for both the ``J-SSE" method and the ``Q-SSE" method at $Q=20$ on $16\times16$ square lattice.
+The inverse temperature chosen in this figure is $\beta=0.2$.
+We choose three different magnetic fields $h=4,9,12.5$ and the expectation values of the magnetization for these fields are around $0.5, 1.5, 2.5$ respectively (it can be seen in Fig. (\ref{fig:compare-SSE})(d)).
+We can clearly see that the evolutions of magnetization is faster in the ``Q-SSE" method than that in the ``J-SSE" method.
+When the external field increases, the evolution in the ``J-SSE" method will become even slower and it seems the evolution speed in the ``Q-SSE" method changes very little.
+In this part, we have not shown the efficiency of the ``JQ-SSE" method.
+It will be presented in the next section via the autocorrelation times.